Bible Students and the Bible. A Brief History Before the Modern Era

 We are not beholden to any religion.
 It is the Bible that is truly important.
 What does it say?
 How can it’s pages provide us with modern day wisdom?
 And what does God’s spirit reveal?
 There is so much yet to discuss here.

 We are not interested in criticizing any religion.

 It is not our place to argue with any religions ideas or beliefs.
 We are interested in explaining the truth.
 If you are searching for truth then you have come to the right place.

 Yes We Use God’s Name

 Jesus used God’s name and the Bible manuscripts used in the first century contained that name in the Tetragrammaton form.
 It is clear that the correct pronunciation of the name differs from the way that it is expressed today but that God in His wisdom made no provision to preserve the accurate pronunciation.
 So we are happy to let people argue about that one.
 Yahweh or Jehovah or some other form?
-Since Jehovah is the most widely used version we stick to this until some conclusive evidence arises to show another way of looking at this.
-[Interestingly there are some pretty good arguments that the name has three syllables which Jehovah meets which is also one of the reasons for this choice.]
+Since Jehovah is the most widely used version we used this this until we had some conclusive evidence to show another way of looking at this.
+[Interestingly there are some pretty good arguments that the name has three syllables which Jehovah meets which is also one of the reasons for using this choice.]